 He was a hard, committed worker, but, oh boy, he played hard, too.

-Wes enjoyed bowling, women, whiskey, cigarettes, Elvis, and any vehicle that could go fast, especially Harleys and old cars.
+Wes enjoyed bowling, women, whiskey, cigarettes, Elvis, and any vehicle that could go fast, especially Harleys and classic cars.
 He also enjoyed fashion and had a vast collection of clothes, much to the surprise of his kids, especially country-western wear.
 He always loved deeply the very best he knew how, even though he was often tough to love.
 He fed the neighborhood cats where he lived.
 He decorated his home with more eagle figurines than anyone could count.

-Wes recently beat tongue cancer; he was a survivor and a fighter figuratively and literally - he tended to get into bar fights, even as he aged well beyond the years that one should be doing that sort of thing.
+Wes recently beat tongue cancer; he was a survivor and a fighter, figuratively and literally - he tended to get into bar fights, even as he aged well beyond the years that one should be doing that sort of thing.
 He was 86'ed for life from Boots Bar in Black Diamond, right across the street from where he lived.
 His kids will always get a laugh out of that.

-One time, he tried to fight 6 Marines at once because he was in the Navy and the Navy was better - It didn't go well for him.
+There was a time that he tried to fight 6 Marines at once because he was in the Navy and the Navy was better - It didn't go well for him.
 Wes also loved tattoos and had a lot; he passed that love on to all his children.

 Wes was a member of the Fraternal Order of the Eagles.
 He enjoyed playing pool and spending time at the Black Diamond Community Center, as well.